Physical Address

 Vulnerabilities are lacks on assets.
 When they are exploited they let an attacker to flee, by-pass security systems and let them to gain access.

+Threat is either human or nature related incidents which can adversely effect organizations or networks.
 Vulnerabilities can be detected and assessed by using VA tools and software such as Nessus, OpenVAS.

 Penetration